 - Candace Marino is a celebrity esthetician known as The LA Facialist.
 Her impressive client list includes the model Miranda Kerr, the singer Grimes, and many more.

-- Dr. Jason Miller of Schweiger Dermatology Group is a board-certified dermatologist specializing in medical dermatology, including skin cancer removal, and cosmetic dermatology.
+- Jason Miller, MD, of Schweiger Dermatology Group, is a board-certified dermatologist specializing in medical dermatology, including skin cancer removal and cosmetic dermatology.

 Stay Out of the Sun

 The best way to prevent liver spots from cropping up in the first place, according to Marino, is to wear SPF.
 The ultraviolet light (UV) increases the production of melanin in your skin.
 With frequent UV exposure, the melanin actually becomes clumped in certain areas, resulting in age spots.
 "The number one complaint I have from my more mature clients is 'I wish I stayed out of the sun,'" she says.
 "Once the damage is done, it’s extremely hard to repair.
 Not only does the sun rapidly break down collagen and [induce] pigment, but it also destroys the texture and radiance."